Tips on the Value of Collecting Old Coins

 There are many items on the market that claim to be great for cleaning coins.
 Don't believe everything you hear!
 Improper handling of a valuable coin could diminish its value.
 Let a professional do the work if you must have a clean coin.

-Coin folders, albums, 2-x-2 boxes, flips and hard plastic holders make appropriate storage.
+Coin folders, albums, 2-x-2 boxes, flips, and hard plastic holders make appropriate storage.
 The holders are more expensive, but not as expensive as slabs, which are professional mounts used after a coin is professionally graded.
-Most of these items can be purchase on the internet or at your local stores such as Staples or even Wal-Mart.
+Most of these items can be purchased on the internet or at your local stores such as Staples or even Wal-Mart.

 If you decide to choose coin collecting as a hobby you are in for a treat that has become a lifelong pursuit for many.
 Remember, in order to get started with coin collecting today, arm yourself with knowledge about coins then begin the hunt for old coins and even rare, coins!